 - Distance From Azamgarh: 32 km

 - How To Reach: By train, by road, by plane.
-Khorasan Rd is the nearest railway station, Azamgarh airport is the closest airport, Satwahiya Bus stop is the closest bus stand.
+Khorasan Rd is the nearest railway station, Azamgarh Airport is the closest airport, and Satwahiya Bus stop is the closest bus stand.

 - Nearby Places To Visit: Villages of Karimpur, Musha Jalalpur, and Toba